PsyD Academics

 PsyD Curriculum Sequence

 Built on a foundation of psychological science, our clinical psychology program emphasizes cognitive-behavioral models of practice, although we also provide training in other interventions with demonstrated empirical support.
-You’ll gain a wide range of clinical experience working with culturally, ethnically, and racially diverse populations across the life span.
+You’ll gain a wide range of clinical experience working with culturally, ethnically, and racially diverse populations across the lifespan.
 You’ll learn about healthcare disparities, and how to bring this understanding into clinical practice.

 During the first year of the program, you will engage in an intensive series of didactic courses providing a foundation for later clinical training.
 After successfully completing all first-year coursework, students are awarded the MA degree in General Psychology.
 Second and third program years are a balance of fieldwork and coursework.